Mike Pereira

-Mike Pereira (born April 13, 1950) is a former American football official and later Vice President of Officiating for the National Football League (NFL) and currently the Head of Officiating for the United States Football League.
+Mike Pereira (born April 13, 1950) is a former American football official and later vice president of officiating for the National Football League (NFL) and currently the head of officiating for the United Football League (UFL).
 Since 2010, he has served as a rules analyst for Fox Sports, for which he has gained the nickname "Mikey Rule Books".

 Officiating career

 Before working in the NFL, Pereira spent 14 years officiating college football games, with nine years in the Big West Conference (1982–90) followed by five years in the Western Athletic Conference (1991–95).
 Pereira moved up to the NFL for two seasons (1996 and 1997) as a side judge on the officiating crew headed by referee Mike Carey.
 He wore uniform number 77, later worn by three-time Super Bowl referee Terry McAulay, and now worn by Terry Killens.
 While working for the NFL, Pereira served as supervisor of officials for the Western Athletic Conference.

 In 1998, Pereira was promoted to NFL supervisor of officiating.
 In 2001 Pereira became Director of Officiating for the NFL, succeeding Jerry Seeman, and then was promoted to Vice President of Officiating in 2004.
 Pereira retired from the NFL after the 2009 season.

 From February to June 2011, Pereira was the Pac-10's interim coordinator of officiating, charged with implementing changes in the conference's officiating program.
 His successor, Tony Corrente, retained Pereira on his staff as a consultant through the Pac-12's 2011–12 football season.

 Pereira was an officiating consultant for the Alliance of American Football, which began play in February 2019 and ended in April of the same year.

-Pereira is currently the Head of Officiating for the United States Football League (2022).
+Pereira is currently the VP of Officiating for the United Football League.